Glycosylphosphatidylinositol: Synthesis

+A more up-to-date as well as more complete view is KEGG hsa00563.
+See also Reactome R-HSA-162710.

 Cleavage

 Phospholipase C (PLC) is an enzyme known to cleave the phospho-glycerol bond found in GPI-anchored proteins.
 Treatment with PLC will cause release of GPI-linked proteins from the outer cell membrane, but acylation of the inositol residue can interfere with PLC cleavage.
 The T-cell marker Thy-1 and acetylcholinesterase, as well as both intestinal and placental alkaline phosphatases, are known to be GPI-linked and are released by treatment with PLC.
 GPI-linked proteins are thought to be preferentially located in lipid rafts, suggesting a high level of organization within plasma membrane microdomains.

 GPI-anchor synthesis deficiencies

 In humans

 Defects in the GPI-anchor synthesis occur in rare acquired diseases such as paroxysmal nocturnal hemoglobinuria (PNH) and congenital diseases such as hyperphosphatasia with mental retardation syndrome (HPMRS).
 In PNH a somatic defect in blood stem cells, which is required for GPI synthesis, results in faulty GPI linkage of decay-accelerating factor (DAF) and CD59 in red blood cells.
 The most common cause of PNH are somatic mutations in the X-chromosomal gene PIGA.
 However, a PNH case with a germline mutation in the autosomal gene PIGT and a second acquired somatic hit has also been reported.

 Without these proteins linked to the cell surface, the complement system can lyse the cell, and high numbers of RBCs are destroyed, leading to hemoglobinuria.

 For patients with HPMRS, disease-causing mutations have been reported in the genes PIGV, PIGO, PGAP2 and PGAP3.